amirhosseinmp02/MobileMathCalculator/README.md

 # MobileMathCalculator
-a simple android math calculator using Xamarin .
+A simple android math calculator using Xamarin .